Resources for Departing Residents

 Step 2: View our move-out video, move-out guide and standard charge sheet for information on move-out expectations.

 Step 3: Complete a final inspection with a member of your community office team.

 30 Day Notice to Vacate

-Residents must provide at least 30 days written notice on the 30 day notice to vacate form and return it to the community office via email or fax.
+Residents must provide at least 30 days written notice.
+CLICK HERE to complete the Request to Initiate Notice to Vacate Form.
 Residents are encouraged to provide notice as soon as they begin planning to move, even if you do not yet have orders.
 In cases where your orders are dated with less than 30 days to the departure date, please contact your community office within three business days to complete the required paperwork.
 If a service member is not able to provide the written notice to vacate, they may appoint someone to do so with a Special Power of Attorney.

 The Timbers is proud to offer a simple move-out process that eliminates the stressful “white glove” inspections of the past.
 The resources below define the requirements associated with clearing your home including a cleaning checklist, trash removal and recommendations on how to prepare for your final inspection.
 The tips provided help avoid confusion and unforeseen costs during move-out.

 At your final inspection The Timbers expects that

 your home is left clean throughout, including the kitchen,